xrdocs/virtual-routing/_blogs/2022-08-28-xrd-security-considerations.md

 There are further considerations that XRd is currently not able to meet and hence must not be enacted:

 XRd does not support mounting the root filesystem as read-only - so, do not specify `--read-only` to `docker run`.
-It would be preferable to mount persistent storage with the nodev,noexec,nosuid mount options but this is not currently supported.
+It would be preferable to mount persistent storage with the `nodev,noexec,nosuid` mount options but this is not currently supported.

-Terminals & Logging
+#### Terminals & Logging
-Docker will capture the output from stdout and stderr of the default PTY attached to the container and record it in the docker logs.
+Docker will capture the output from `stdout` and `stderr` of the default PTY attached to the container and record it in the [docker logs](https://docs.docker.com/config/containers/logging/).
 This may result in sensitive information - such as configuration or secrets - being logged in plaintext on the host.

-If this is a concern then: either SSH should be used to connect to XRd; or the Docker logging driver may be disabled.
-It is not supported to attach additional terminals to XRd via docker exec.
+If this is a concern then: either SSH should be used to connect to XRd; or the Docker logging driver may be [disabled](https://docs.docker.com/config/containers/logging/configure/#supported-logging-drivers).
+It is not supported to attach additional terminals to XRd via `docker exec`.

 Cgroup Filesystem Setup
 Before 7.8.1 it was required to pass the host's cgroup filesystem through to the container to allow systemd to run within Docker in non-privileged mode.
 This gives the container full access to the host's cgroup filesystem, which is undesirable, and so should not be done now that it is no longer required.

-The --cgroupns=private option is recommended to isolate the container further.
+The `--cgroupns=private` option is recommended to isolate the container further.

-See Cgroup Filesystem Complexities for more details.